Barcelona- 11th Pan-European Conference on International Relations

-NORRAG will be participating in the European International Studies Association (EISA) 11th Pan-European Conference on International Relations on 11-16 September 2017 in Barcelona.
+NORRAG participated in the European International Studies Association (EISA) 11th Pan-European Conference on International Relations on 11-16 September 2017 in Barcelona.

-NORRAG will be represented by Dr. Joost Monks, Executive Director, who will contribute to the following sessions:
+NORRAG was represented by Dr. Joost Monks, Executive Director, who contributed to the following sessions:

 - Panel FB48: Educational diplomacy II: Science, IR and geopolitics